Characterizing and correcting electron and hole trapping in germanium cross-strip detectors: Summary and Conclusions

 Charge trapping degrades the spectral resolution of GeDs when events at all depths are used to reconstruct spectra.
 Beginning from our measurements of charge trapping, we produced an empirical depth correction procedure by which the energy inferred from the electron and hole signals for each event using the first-order energy calibrations were corrected by a continuous depth-dependent factor.
 By bringing the centroids of the measured spectral lines into much better agreement with the actual energy, these corrections demonstrated the importance of utilizing line profile models which more accurately match the shape of the observed profile, as well as the utility of applying depth corrections in addition to the existing suite of first-order energy calibrations.
-Applying this correction led to significant improvements in the spectral resolution of $\Delta\mathrm{FWHM/FWHM}\geq12\%$.
-For spectra measured using only the electron signals, the improvements were much more noticeable, $\Delta\mathrm{FWHM/FWHM}\geq25\%$.
+Applying this correction led to significant improvements in the spectral resolution of $\Delta\mathrm{FWHM/FWHM}\geq11\%$.
+For spectra measured using only the electron signals, the improvements were much more noticeable, $\Delta\mathrm{FWHM/FWHM}\geq29\%$.
 This result suggests that as the effects of hole trapping increase due to damage over the lifetime of these and similar detectors, the overall spectral resolution improvements that can be gained from this kind of depth correction procedure will become increasingly critical to preserving optimal spectral performance.
+Additionally, the empirical nature of this correction method makes it applicable to any detector for which the photopeak centroid for each charge carrier can be reliably measured as a function of depth.

 We presented these results for three COSI-APRA detectors, and we found that the severity of both hole and electron trapping differed significantly from detector to detector, illustrating the importance of characterizing trapping in individual detectors.
 Furthermore, this result suggests that trapping may even differ on a sub-detector level if there are significant gradients in the density of charge traps across individual detectors.
+By measuring the charge trapping for individual strips or even individual pixels, we may probe impurities and other sources of charge traps as a function of x- and y- position, thereby complementing other methods of impurity measurement (e.g. \cite{Abt2023}).
 This is an area of investigation which we reserve for future work.

 Unlike COSI-APRA, COSI-SMEX will fly in low-Earth orbit, where damage to the detectors due to high-energy protons will significantly increase the rate of hole trapping in the GeDs.
 The work we have presented here will help to lay the groundwork for understanding and correcting trapping effects throughout the COSI-SMEX mission.
 Further investigations, such as developing predictions for the evolution of charge carrier trapping throughout the lifetime of the mission, modeling the effects of trapping on the shape of measured line profiles, and using simulations to link physical crystal properties to measurements of charge trapping, will be necessary to fully account for the effects of charge trapping in the COSI-SMEX GeDs.